 Educational testing services include a range of assessments, consultation, and support designed to help your child or older students achieve academic success.

-Spencer Psychology has school psychologists on staff trained to identify issues that impact learning and school behavior, like learning disabilities, IQ, autism, ADHD, memory and focus problems, and general academic achievement levels.
+Spencer Psychology has school psychologists on staff trained to identify issues that impact learning and school behavior, like learning disabilities, IQ, ADHD, memory and focus problems, and general academic achievement levels.
+We can currently offer Educational Testing Services to individuals ages 5 through adult.

 - This can include information for the school for IEPs (Individualized Education Plans), 504 plans and other accommodations and special education services.